Streamlining Your Project Workflow with `projr`

 - How

-structures your project for clarity and easy sharing. - The core functions for building and refining your project.
+projrstructures your project for clarity and easy sharing. - The core functions for building and refining your project.

 - Simple steps to connect your project to GitHub.

-The Heart of projr
+The Heart of projr: The _projr.yml

 File